zachsa/esm-x/README.md

 </html>
 ```

-# Usage
+## Importmaps

 Head to the [JSPM generator](https://generator.jspm.io/) to quickly generate an importmap that includes React.
-ESM-X supports code splitting via `Suspense/lazy`.

-# How it works

-Leverages [importmaps](https://github.com/WICG/import-maps) in conjunction with [the ES Module Shim library](https://github.com/guybedford/es-module-shims).
-With `shimMode` forced to `true`, all Source Code from the website origin is transpiled using [Babel](https://babeljs.io/), while imports originating from the excellent JSPM module CDN (that are already optimized for ESM-supporting browsers) are loaded with `shimMode` forced to `false`.
-For now, browsers that don't support ESM are not supported - but that could change in the future.
+Any importmap configuration should be supported - huge importmaps are fine, make sure to take advantage of dynamic imports / code splitting (for example, `Suspense/lazy` when using React), etc. (and obviously don't preload scripts)

 # Local development